What are the entry requirements for GPISH?

 How we assess your application

-Once your application has been received, it will be processed (providing it is complete) and assessed by the relevant faculty.
-Your application will be assessed and reviewed by a First and Second Committee.
+Once your application has been received, it will be processed (providing it is complete) and assessed by relevant staff at the IIS.
+Your application will be assessed and reviewed by a First and Second Committee composed of IIS faculty.

 - your university degree grade